hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Remove old branches used for exploring and crystalising different ideas and inturn replace with tags to the tips of these old branches.

-Plotting of Time vs Player AScore (Individual/Cumulative, Points/Lines) wrt individual player / full team.
+Plotting of Time vs Player Perf AScore (IndividualScoreChanges/Cumulative, Points/Lines) wrt individual player / full team / both teams, with controllable positioning.